 - It is somehow bulky when you pack it for travel

-With this list, you may now be guided on whether the manual toothbrush or the electric one is best for you.
-But always put in mind that whatever type of toothbrush you are using, it can’t maintain your oral hygiene alone or solve any of your oral problems, you still need to visit your dentist regularly and keep a proper diet.
+With this list, you may now be guided on whether the manual or the electronic brush one is best for you.
+But always put in mind that whatever type of toothbrush you are using, it can not maintain your oral hygiene alone or solve any of your oral problems, you still need to visit your dentist regularly and keep a proper diet.

 Also, remember to change your brush or brush head every three months before the bristles start to wear out, to ensure effective mouth cleaning.

 - Why Braun Oral B Toothbrush Won’t Charge – Troubleshooting Charging ProblemsThese days all Oral B and Triumph electric toothbrushes are rechargeable.
 They have to be regularly charged to function.
 However, some users may have … Continue reading Why Braun Oral B Toothbrush Won’t Charge – Troubleshooting Charging Problems

 - Oral B Pro 5000 SmartSeries Power Rechargeable Electric Toothbrush ReviewMaking sure you have a healthy mouth, teeth, and gums are easy with Oral B 5000.
 It can get rid of up to 99.7% of … Continue reading Oral B Pro 5000 SmartSeries Power Rechargeable Electric Toothbrush Review